 In the United States we know gingerbread at Christmas made into a gingerbread man, a dark cookie sweetened with molasses.
 But in Europe it takes all kinds of shapes.
-It is thought to have originated in Basel Switzerland as Basler Lackerli, a spiced bread sweetened with honey and kirsch and with hazelnuts and spices added.
-That sounds like a great addition to the Christmas tradition.
-In France it is known as pain d’epices, or spice bread.
+(A list of our favorite tips for traveling with a camera is included at the end of this blog)

-We first discovered the Kugelhopf in the Alsatian city of Strasbourg, a sort of coffee cake with fruits and nuts, baked in a special mold.
-But when we got to Paris, we found the cakes were smaller and soaked in rum.
 Outside the Sacre Coeur there was a food festival at Christmas where famous food providers from all over France were demonstrating cooking techniques.
-There we discovered the Canele d’Armagnac and the Baba du Bougnat, which quickly became our new Christmas tradition.
-It went perfectly with our Christmas village where the Sacre Coeur is the centerpiece.
+There we discovered the Canele d’Armagnac and the Baba au Bougnat, which quickly became our new Christmas tradition.